r0hilp/time-well-spent/README.md

 # time-well-spent

+## Description
-Shows how much time you spend on selected websites.
+Tracks and shows how much time you spend on websites!

 An experiment in creating Chrome extensions.

+## TODO

+Fix getting local storage data by key issue.
+CSS and design for the popup.
+Code cleanup (commenting, removing/refining unnecessary code)